 (don't worry, button opens a new tab)

 The Celliant tech in this dive suit is actually where they get the name Reactive from as it converts any body heat that is wasted into infrared energy to offer enhanced insulation.
 To get this just right, Bare made sure that there were as many as 13 thermo-reactive layers used in the lining of this wet suit.
-With these minerals woven into the fabric of the scuba suit, Bare has essentially produced a suit that reflects the wearer’s body heat back onto them in an intriguing way – which then stimulates better blood circulation and increases your warmth even more.

 As this wet suit also has seam-free underarms, the comfort you can experience wearing the Reactive is enhanced further and there is no need to worry about pilling or snags any more thanks to the GlideSkin collar system that uses a 36- hook and loop adjustment and booklet-like cover.
 The S-Lock2 back zipper that measures 21-inches long makes it easy to don and off the suit.

 11-inch heavy-duty zippers have also been added to the ankles with support from skin-in cut seals, the same tech used in the suit’s wrists.
-There’s also protection over the knees that are prone to high levels of wear, with 3D ArmorFlex 2.0 pads that are resistant to abrasion, durable and highly flexible which is an ideal wetsuit feature for any diver.
+There’s also protection over the knees that are prone to high levels of wear, with 3D ArmorFlex 2.0 pads that are resistant to abrasion, durable, and highly flexible which is an ideal wetsuit feature for any diver.
 A great all-around diving suit from Bare!

 3. SEAC Komodo Yamamoto Wetsuit